 - Lost wages from any missed work due to whiplash injuries;

 - Bills for repairing or replacing a damaged vehicle or other property damaged in an accident; and

 - Compensation for pain and suffering.

 If the whiplash injuries were suffered in a car collision, an insurance settlement may be an option.
 An experienced lawyer can help you determine what sources of compensation are available and pursue those that best fit your needs.

 Compassionate, Effective Legal Assistance

 Whiplash injuries can cause a great deal of pain, reduced mobility, and limited ability to participate in the activities you love.
 When you're dealing with whiplash, your one concern should be healing as fully as possible - not struggling with medical bills or fighting for compensation.
-If you've suffered whiplash injuries in an accident, the skilled Atlanta whiplash injury lawyers at The Law Offices of Wayne Grant, P.C. can help.
+If you've suffered whiplash injuries in an accident, the skilled Atlanta whiplash injury lawyers at Grant Law Office can help.
 Call us today for a free consultation.